Nhungvoooo/nhung/content/pages/experience.md

         price: Business Development Intern
         details: 'Dec, 2022 - Dec 2023'
         description: >+
-          As a Business Development professional in the logistics sector, I focus on identifying growth opportunities and building strategic partnerships that enhance operational efficiency and drive revenue.
-          With a strong understanding of supply chain dynamics, I develop innovative solutions tailored to meet client needs and market demands.
+          As a Business Development, I focus on identifying growth opportunities and building strategic partnerships that enhance operational efficiency and drive revenue.
+With an understanding of supply chain dynamics, I develop innovative solutions tailored to meet client needs and market demands.

           *   Conduct comprehensive market research to identify new business